basilica-san-vitale-mosaics-ravenna-photo

 Basilica of Sant’ Apollinare in Classe.

-I absolutely enjoyed my visit and wished I could’ve stayed longer – two days was a tad too short as there are many things to see in Ravenna.
-I loved the laid-back vibe of the town whilst the UNESCO sites were truly awe-inspiring.
+I’ve absolutely enjoyed my visits and marvelled at the many things to see in Ravenna.
+I love the laid-back vibe of the town whilst the UNESCO sites are truly awe-inspiring.
 Ravenna is easily accessible by train from Bologna and Rimini, about an hour from both.
 If you’re travelling through Italy and visiting Emilia-Romagna, don’t miss Ravenna!
+The city also makes for a great base from which to explore the Adriatic coast.

 Ravenna is also a recommended destination in the Ultimate Euro Food Trip.